ParthaDutta/gettingcleaningdata/Codebook.md

 Following transformations were done to the data.
 * column wise stack y_xxxx.txt, x_xxxx.txt and subject_xxx.txt using cbind for both training and test dataset ( xxxx = test / train).
 This gives consolidated data for both training and test dataset.
 * row wise stack test and training data using rbind.
 This gives complete dataset.
-* Extract out mean and strandard deviation features ( with mean() and std() ).
+* Extract out mean and standard deviation features ( with mean() and std() ).
-* merge data in activity_labels.txt to the previously created dataset go get desciptive activities
+* merge data in activity_labels.txt to the previously created dataset go get descriptive activities
-* Do a groupwise average of the features by activity by subject using ddply.
+* Do a group-wise average of the features by activity by subject using ddply.

 Complete details of transformations along with the code is given in _**run_analysis.R**_